abucan/saas-starter-kit/README.md

-# KeyVaultify
+# Keyvaultify

 ## Project Overview

-KeyVaultify is a secure secrets management platform designed for modern teams.
+Keyvaultify is a secure secrets management platform designed for modern teams.
 It provides a centralized, encrypted solution for storing and managing API keys, credentials, and other sensitive data across different environments.

 ### Tech Stack